 The main difference between FECO and RSO boils down to the solvent of choice used for extraction.
 The Original RSO oil recipe uses Naphtha, while the FECO recipes typically call for Ethanol.
 In my opinion Ethanol, which is drinkable alcohol, is a tad bit safer to use as a solvent if simply comparing the residuals.
 Other than the choice of solvents used, the actual difference between RSO vs. FECO is not very much at all.
 Cannabinoids are extracted from cannabis plant material with a solvent.
 The solvent is then purged from the resulting mixture leaving the cannabinoids behind along with any other dissolved plant matter.

 The solvent is then purged from the resulting mixture leaving the cannabinoids behind along with any other dissolved plant matter.
 The only real difference between these two types of oils are the type of plant material used.

 The main difference between FECO and RSO boils down to the solvent of choice.
 The original Rick Simpson Oil called for simmering quantities of cannabis using Naptha, a highly volatile hydrocarbon, as the solvent.
 Most FECO recipes call for a much less toxic solvent in the form of Ethanol.

 Some pontificate that use every part of the plant should be used in your extraction process (FECO), while others argue that only the flowers/buds are the holy grail and the rest of the plant material just “waters down” the final product.
 The question is, which method will produce the most potent oil?

 Suppose you were to prepare two extractions the same way using the extraction method of your choice.
 The first batch you make with a 1 ounce mixture of stems, leaves, and flower and the second batch you make from from 1 ounce of only cannabis flower.

 The strain of cannabis plant you are using will also affect the outcome.
 Using a 15% THC strain will produce an oil with a much lower THC content than a top shelf strain boasting 30% THC.
 Alternatively, whether the flower used is Sativa or Indica dominant will also affect the outcome.

 It is extremely important to know EXACTLY what you are getting!
 RSO, FECO and other cannabis extracts vary greatly in potency, especially if you are making it yourself.
 I have personally seen homemade variations testing anywhere from 19% to 62% THC in these final products depending on how they were made.

 The only way to guarantee consistency is to only use oils that have been tested for potency.
 If you are buying your oil from a dispensary, it should be labeled with the THC and CBD percentages.
-If you are making your own oils or your land does not require testing, then you MUST have the home THC testing equipment by TCheck!
-This amazing little machine tests your butter, coconut oil, olive oil, and alcohol based tinctures in less than 45 seconds.
-There is an additional accessory kit that you can purchase giving you the ability to test your flower or concentrates!
-Click below to buy the new tCheck 2!
-Use the code Medible25 and receive $25 off your purchase!
+If you are making your own oils or your land does not require testing, then you MUST have a home THC test kit like the TCheck!

 Those looking to use FECO or RSO as a medicinal protocol should also read this article about the alternatives to FECO and RSO for cancer treatment.